-- Travel expenses, including:
+1) Travel expenses, including:

-Mileage, at the current rate provided by the Internal Revenue Service, to be reviewed annually against the updated IRS rate.
+a) Mileage, at the current rate provided by the Internal Revenue Service, to be reviewed annually against the updated IRS rate.
 (This does not include the cost of commuting to and from the parish.)

-Parking fees, tolls, bus fares, etc.
+b) Parking fees, tolls, bus fares, etc.

-The normal expenses of the church's office operation, such as telephone, postage, office equipment, supplies, secretarial services, etc. (This should not exceed the amount designated for such expenses in the Parish's annual operating budget.)
-An expense allowance, up to \$ annually, for reimbursement of expenses incurred in the course of professional activities on behalf of Church.
-Reasonable costs associated with either residential telephone service or cell phone usage, depending on the Clergy's preferred method of communication for ministry purposes.
-In either - emergencies.
+2) The normal expenses of the church's office operation, such as telephone, postage, office equipment, supplies, secretarial services, etc. (This should not exceed the amount designated for such expenses in the Parish's annual operating budget.)

+3) An expense allowance, up to \$ annually, for reimbursement of expenses incurred in the course of professional activities on behalf of Church.

+4) Reasonable costs associated with either residential telephone service or cell phone usage, depending on the Clergy's preferred method of communication for ministry purposes.
+In either case, the telephone number will be published to insure the Clergy's ready accessibility in case of emergencies.